 In order to experience all the virtual classroom has to offer, students should check their school's technology requirements to ensure their system is compatible.
 Many schools will require that students access their classes from a computer installed with a certain operating system or software and that it be equipped with specific hardware.
 Dial-up Internet connections are strongly discouraged; students should instead use a broadband connection when accessing their online classes.

-List of Common Network Engineering and Network Administration Courses
+Common Network Engineering and Network Administration Courses

 There are many classes required for network administration programs that cover the same concepts one would encounter in a network engineering program.
 Associate's degree programs for both majors would also require general education classes.
 Below are examples of network administration program classes, some of which would expose students to network engineering concepts.